How To Make Watermelon Jerky

 Instructions

-- Cut watermelon and remove flesh from rind.
-Cut flesh into pieces as close to 1/4" thickness as you can.
-Remove seeds if possible.
+- Cut watermelon and remove flesh from the rind.
+Cut the flesh into pieces as close to 1/4" thickness as you can.
+Remove seeds if possible.1 watermelon

-- Place on lined dehydrator trays and dehydrate at 135 degrees for ten forevers, or 18-24 hours, or until watermelon jerky is sufficiently dry and breaks when you bend it.
+- Place on lined dehydrator trays and dehydrate at 135 degrees for ten forevers (18-24 hours) or until watermelon jerky is sufficiently dry and breaks when you bend it.

 Nutrition